xrouter-chat/openai-assistant-mcp/llms-install.md

 - `TRANSPORT`: Transport mechanism ("stdio", "streamable-http", "sse")
 - `HOST`: Host to bind to (default: "localhost")
 - `PORT`: Port to listen on (default: 8662)
-- `MCP_VERBOSE`: Set to "true" for more detailed logging
-- `MCP_LOGGING_STDOUT`: Set to "true" to log to stdout instead of stderr

 ### Multi-User Configuration